thesilverage/thesilverage.com/content/games/fortuno/index.md

 When playing their penultimate card, the player must call out <q>Fortuno!</q>
  - If a player is caught breaking this rule, the accuser gives them a card from their hand.
- - If a player is falsely accused, they give the accuser a card from their hand.
+ - If a player is falsely accused, they may give the accuser a card from their hand.
  - Players must respond truthfully when asked how many cards are in their hand.

 ### Flipping